EgoEverything: A Benchmark for Human Behavior Inspired Long Context Egocentric Video Understanding in AR Environment: Evaluation

+We manually classified the generated questions into eight categories: \textbf{Item Presence}: asking whether an item appears in a given place. \textbf{Appearance}: asking about the color, shape, or other visual attributes of an item. \textbf{Event Verification}: asking whether a specific event occurred. \textbf{State Verification}: asking about the state or condition of an item. \textbf{Spatial--Spatial}: asking about the relative location between objects. \textbf{Direct Location}: asking about the absolute location of an item. \textbf{Temporal--Spatial}: asking where an item is when another event occurs. \textbf{Others}: miscellaneous questions that do not fit the above categories.
+Figure~\ref{fig:question_pie} provides a comprehensive overview of the distribution across question categories.

-\paragraph{Target Object Category:} As described in Section~\ref{sec:GOTS}, our GOTS framework selects Target Objects when generating MCQs.
-Selected Target Objects are divided into 28 categories and show the distribution in Figure~\ref{fig:key_object_name}, where the y-axis denotes the number of associated MCQs and the stacked colors represent the proportions of different question categories within each Target Object category.
+\paragraph{Target Object Category:} As described in Section~\ref{sec:GOTS}, our GOTS framework selects target objects when generating MCQs.
+We group selected target objects into 28 categories and show their distribution in Figure~\ref{fig:key_object_name}, where the y-axis denotes the number of associated MCQs and the stacked colors represent the proportions of different question categories within each Target Object category.